An Objective Improvement Approach to Solving Discounted Payoff Games: Choosing Better Strategies

 \subsection{Mixing Pivoting on the Simplex and of the Objective}

-When using a simplex based technique to implement $\mathsf{LinearProgramming}$ (Line 5 of Algorithm~\ref{alg:oi_alg}), then the algorithm mixes three approaches that stepwise reduce the value of $f_\sigma(\val)$: \begin{enumerate} \item The simplex algorithm updates the base, changing $\val$ (while retaining the objective function $f_\sigma$). \item Local updates, who change the objective function $f_\sigma$ (through updating $\sigma$) and retain $\val$. \item Non-local updates. \end{enumerate}
+When using a simplex based technique to implement $\mathsf{LinearProgramming}$ (Line 5 of Algorithm~\ref{alg:oi_alg}), then the algorithm mixes three approaches that stepwise reduce the value of $f_\sigma(\val)$: \begin{enumerate} \item The simplex algorithm updates the basis, changing $\val$ (while retaining the objective function $f_\sigma$). \item Local updates, that change the objective function $f_\sigma$ (through updating $\sigma$) and retain $\val$. \item Non-local updates. \end{enumerate}

-Non-local updates are more complex than the other two, and the correctness proofs make use of the non-existence of the other two improvements.
+Non-local updates are more complex than the other two, and the correctness proofs make use of the optimality (w.r.t.\ $f_\sigma$) of the current solution.
 For both reasons, it seems natural to take non-local updates as a last resort.

 The other two updates, however, can be freely mixed, as they both bring down the value of $f_\sigma(\val)$ by applying local changes.
-That the improvements from (1) are given preference in the algorithm is a choice made to keep the implementation of the algorithm for using linear programs open, allowing, for example, to use ellipsoid methods \cite{Khachian/79/Elliptic} or inner point methods \cite{Kar84} to keep this step tractable.
+That the improvements from (1) are given preference in the algorithm is a choice made to keep the implementation of the algorithm for using linear programs open, allowing, for example, to use ellipsoid methods \cite{Kha79} or inner point methods \cite{Kar84} to keep this step tractable.